tremho/ts-clear-classdoc/README.md

 generation as part of a build script sequence, so in the end all turns out as it should.

-If this is a documenation workflow for typescript that you think will work for you, you may find this utility helpful.
+If this is a documentation workflow for typescript that you think will work for you, you may find this utility helpful.